 Praise be to Allah.

-As we celebrate Eid and bask in the festivities, there is one special sunnah of fasting which only presents in this joyous month that we should not miss - it is the Sunnah of fasting the six days in Shawwal.
+As we celebrate Aidilfitri and bask in the festivities (bearing in mind the safety measurements in this Covid period), there is one special sunnah of fasting which only presents itself in this joyous month - it is the Sunnah of fasting the six days in Shawwal.
 Prophet Muhammad s.a.w. mentioned:

 “Fasting in Ramadan and following it with six days in Shawwal is like continual fasting.”